Registration Dossier

 Additional information - workers

 No substance specific data on repeated dose toxicity is available for titanium carbide.
-Due to similar physico-chemical properties, similar or lower transformation/dissolution results and similar or lower in vitro bioaccessibility in synthetic body fluids compared to titanium dioxide, data from TiO2 can be used for read-across.
+Due to similar physico-chemical properties, similar transformation/dissolution results and similar in vitro bioaccessibility in synthetic body fluids compared to titanium dioxide, data from TiO2 can be used for read-across.

 General Population - Hazard via inhalation route